 Buying a home is one of the most stressful things you'll do, and it hasn't been made any easier by the coronavirus pandemic.
 Knowing the rough outline of how the process works though will make the ride much smoother.
 This guide walks you through 25 steps to buying a home, including timescales.

 The process is slightly different in Scotland.
 For the 25 steps to buying a home in Scotland, see our full guide.

 How long does it take to buy a house?

-Below is a typical timeline for a purchase in England, Wales and Northern Ireland.
+A typical timeline for a purchase in England, Wales and Northern Ireland is below.
 But timescales vary depending on the buyer's and seller's circumstances, plus conveyancing problems can arise and add delays:

 Find a property: Research the area, scour estate agents and search websites.